justinphilpott/towerofhanoi/inspiration.md

 If the puzzle my father had made for me had 3, 4, may be even 5 disks, it probably took me a few minutes of fun to solve back then.
 But for each extra disk that we add to the puzzle, we effectively double the number of moves required for completion.
 Had my dad made me a 10 disk puzzle, it would have required over a thousand moves to complete.

-## History of the puzzle

-The puzzle was invented by the French mathematician Édouard Lucas in 1883.
-One of its many origin myths is a story about an Indian temple in Kashi Vishwanath which contains a large room with three time-worn posts in it, surrounded by 64 golden disks.
-Brahmin priests, carrying out the command of an ancient prophecy, have been moving these disks in accordance with the immutable rules of Brahma since that time.
-The puzzle is therefore also known as the Tower of Brahma puzzle.
-And according to the legend, when the last move of the puzzle is completed, the world will end.

-If those priests were able to move the disks at a rate of one per second, using the smallest number of moves, it would take them (with supernatural dedication and longevity) 2^64 − 1 seconds or roughly 585 billion years to finish, which is about 42 times the current age of the universe.

-Read another more famous story of the [power of the exponential](https://purposefocuscommitment.medium.com/the-rice-and-the-chess-board-story-the-power-of-exponential-growth-b1f7bd70aaca)

 ## Time